tortila/tortila.github.io/_drafts/why-failed-tests-are-awesome.md

 cleaning the shared state between test runs.
 3. Finally - some fixes to flaky tests (24%) modify the code under test (not the test code), and most of these cases (94%) **fix a bug in the code**.

-The first two points make up for an interesting conclusion, that flaky tests can be very easily dealt with.
+The first two points make up for an interesting conclusion: flaky tests can be very easily dealt with.
 Most of failures show a clear pattern and non-trivial issues are not common.

-## Test failures treatment
-There are couple of ways failed tests can be dealt with.
-In the perfect world failed test is treated as a highest priority.
-Developers (or person responsible) stops doing anything and jumps quickly to investigate failed test and fix its root cause.
-Unfortunately, for various reasons, this is not always the case.
-So what are common real-world solutions?
-### The good
-### The bad
-### The ugly
-Much like in *The Wire*, my beloved TV series, failed tests are quite often a subject of *juking the stats*.
-Why bother with test that is useless, when you can simply ignore it, skip it, disable it or remove it from the suite?
-The outcome is tempting - a green light from CI system, 100% of tests pass, a round of applause for a hero that made it happen.

-{% include figure image_path="https://artist.api.lv3.cdn.hbo.com/images/GVU2-Eg7Vl47DwvwIAWY0/detail?size=640x360&format=jpeg&partner=hbocom" alt="source: HBO" caption="A promise of crime rate decrease can be a powerful advantage for candidate running for mayor's office" %}

-When the crime rate stats were being manipulated in *The Wire*, a few things could have happened in Baltimore - one of them is, surprisingly, a real decrease in crime (at least in theory)[^thinkprogress]:
-> Confidence matters a lot for a city.
-When people have the sense that conditions in a given city are good and improving, businesses will invest and that creates jobs.
-And people become more inclined to move in, raising property values.
-Higher property values mean more tax revenues for social services and for public safety.
-And more jobs, by all accounts, leads to less crime.

-In my experience, cooking up the results of tests just in a pursuit of much desired green light leads to a completely opposite situation.
-The results are being manipulated in a very simple way - by disabling the failing tests.
-As a result the whole suite becomes a meaningless gate in software integration pipeline.
-The only reason for their existence is to pass.
-They no longer provide a valuable information about software under test.
+But the revelation struck me in the third conclusion - more than 1 in every 5 flaky tests catches and exposes a bug in your software, and I don't know it because I'm ignoring it as "random failure" that's not worth my time investigating.

 ---